Come In and Burn: Musical style

-Touring and promotion
+Touring

 The Come In and Burn tour lasted from April 1997 to October 1997, covering North America, Europe, Australia and Japan.
-That year, the band also made appearances on Later... with Jools Holland and Saturday Night Live, where they were introduced by guest host Pamela Anderson.
+For the American leg, British band Skunk Anansie opened for Rollins Band.
+On the tour, they started playing older songs again, dating back to their 1987 debut Life Time.
+Their previous tour for Weight was shorter lived than the tour for Come in and Burn, and they had less variety in their setlists, since bassist Melvin Gibbs was still getting used to playing their songs.
+Overall, the band had a rotating list of 35 songs they'd play for the Come in and Burn tour.
+Regarding the older songs, Rollins said in a June 1997 interview with The Courier-News, "they're like old friends that I haven't seen in ages", adding "I just want lots of room to move around with the setlist and have fun."
+In 1997, the band made guest appearances on Later... with Jools Holland and Saturday Night Live, where they were introduced by guest host Pamela Anderson.
 Metal Injection ranked their Later... with Jools Holland performance of "On My Way to the Cage" as one of the "10 Greatest Metal Performances on British Television".
 Metal Insider included them and their Saturday Night Live performance of "Starve" on a list of the "Heaviest SNL Musical Guests".
-To further support the album, music videos were made for lead single "Starve" and "The End of Something".
-The "Starve" video, directed by Modi Frank, includes footage from the recording sessions, as well as live footage.
+To further support the album, a conceptual music video was made for the single "The End of Something", directed by Gavin Bowden.
+The lead single "Starve" also had a video, directed by Modi Frank.
+At the time, she was the official videographer and live director for Rollins Band.
+The video for "Starve" included footage from the recording sessions, as well as live footage.